tanmaybinaykiya/tanmaybinaykiya.github.io/_posts/2018-08-01-summer-internship.md

 ---
 layout:     post
-title:      Raytracer
+title:      Summer Internship @Uber
-date:       2013-09-02 13:09:02
+date:       2018-08-01 18:08:01
-summary:    OpenGL/C++ based Raytracer program
+summary:    I spent my summer interning in the Maps Division at Uber.
-categories: computer-graphics rendering raytracer
+categories: summer-internship uber uber-technologies maps
-cover-image: /images/cg/raytracer/second.png
+cover-image:
 ---

 I have been working on this project for a while now.
 I got my first positive results yesterday.